 Although the history of sausage goes back a long way, there is no certain etymology of the name "hot dog."
 Two prominent theories offer some insight into the evolution of this quintessentially American street food, though.

-But disregarding the fact that no copy of said cartoon can be found, the name hot dog was clearly already in use by the start of the 20th century and may more simply reflect German immigrants' preference for the dachshund, which they brought to America along with their frankfurters and Vienna sausages, called wienerwurst in German.
-(The mid-section of the elongated dogs do look like they would fit nicely in a bun.)
+Disregarding the fact that no copy of said cartoon can be found, the name hot dog was already in use by the start of the 20th century and may more simply reflect German immigrants' preference for the dachshund, which they brought to America along with their frankfurters and Vienna sausages, called wienerwurst in German.

 Bring in the Buns